 Below I’ll make a step by step tutorial on how to do this together with full step by step ( with photographs and screenshots ) instructions on how to scan and assemble your scanned material in order to have a perfect and high definition and resolution image, chromatically accurate, that shows also the texture of the paper, ready to use for any purpose you might need it. ( either to show your work on your web site or sent high resolution images for joining competitions and such things).

-What we are going to need.
+Below are all the things we are going to need.

 For the purposes of this tutorial I’m using an Epson Perfection V33 A4 Scanner ( an average cheap commercial scanner) and